 The new Stites Natural Area, within walking distance of the Village of Suttons Bay, is now officially open!
 We are grateful to Ray and Jan Pezzi for donating this beautiful land for the benefit of wildlife and the Leelanau community.
 Spectacular ridge-line views, majestic hardwoods and fabulous fall color are all on tap at this 50-acre ecological gem.
 Stites Natural Area is located on Broadway, about .2 of a mile up the road from the Suttons Bay Post Office.

-The current trail system is a .65 mile out-and-back two-track with an initial steep incline.
-We plan to expand the trail system in 2021.
+The current trail system is a 1.6 mile out-and-back two-track with an initial steep incline.

 Stites Natural Area is located along W. Broadway, about a quarter-mile from the Suttons Bay Post Office and so close to Suttons Bay Schools that the cross-country team has trained there.
 The land had once been slated for development, with up to 60 houses planned.
 But over the years two different developers tried unsuccessfully to market a housing development.
 While the steep hills and valleys will make for great trails, they were an impediment to developers.